AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/overview.md

 ![Statistics screen *border](https://cdn.adguardvpn.com/content/kb/vpn/windows/statistics_en.png)

 The Statistics screen shows detailed information about your data usage, categorized by both location and app.
 It highlights your most frequently used locations and applications.
-You can access statistics for different time periods: daily, monthly, or for the entire duration of your use of AdGuard VPN for Windows.
+You can access statistics for different time periods: daily, monthly, or for the entire time you have been using AdGuard VPN for Windows.

 Crucially, all this information is stored exclusively on your device, ensuring that only you can view it.
 Access to the statistics feature is available only to AdGuard VPN subscribers.